dlang-tour/english/basics/ranges.md

 Most of the ranges in the standard library are structs and so `foreach` iteration is usually non-destructive, though not guaranteed.
-If this guarantee is important, an specialization of an `InputRange` can be used— **forward** ranges with a `.save` method:
+If this guarantee is important, a specialization of an `InputRange` can be used— **forward** ranges with a `.save` method:

 ```